-Outside the air is crisp as you begin your annual decorating of the house.
-After pulling out the Christmas light container you begin the yearly battle of untangling and then finding that 1 light that is not working.
+Outside, the air is crisp as you begin your annual decorating of the house.
+After pulling out the Christmas light container, you begin the yearly battle of untangling and then finding that one light that is not working.
 Yes… it is that time of year that we all love.

-There are many companies today that you can hire to install your lights on your home.
+You can hire many companies to install lights on your home.
 Take the time and question their installation techniques.
-Ask important questions on what steps they are taking to save damage from happening to your home.
-Are they wearing shoes or boots that have soles that are designed to be on a roof with?
+Ask important questions about what steps they take to prevent damage from happening to your home.
+Are they wearing shoes or boots with soles designed to be on a roof?
 What type of clips are they using?
-Are they attached to your roof shingles or are they attached to the rakes and eaves?
+Are they attached to your roof shingles, or are they attached to the rakes, eaves, or gutters?

 Merry Christmas to All & Take it Easy on Your Roof!

-We love the Christmas season and the sounds and smells and lights.
-Its has to be one of the greatest time of the year.
+We love the Christmas season and the sounds and smells, and lights.
 We also care about your home and getting the most from your investment.
-Remember this season not to take years off the length of your homes roof.
-You may find that yearly tradition is costing you much more than an electric bill.
+Remember to take careful steps this season to ensure your home stays safe while still being festive!

 If you have concerns or questions, you can always schedule a free roof evaluation and let our experts ensure your home is safe and sound this Christmas season!